indianakernick/STELA/README.md

 ## Progress
  * The lexical analyser is done.
  * The syntax analyser is done.
- * The semantic analyser is pretty much done.
-See [semantic tests](test/src/semantics.cpp).
+ * The semantic analyser is done.
 It can:
    * check the type of variables
    * check types of assignments and expressions
    * lookup overloaded functions